Yann39/self-hosted/README.md

 > [!NOTE]
 > Your ISP may only support some dynamic DNS provider that can be configured in the router, so you may pick one that is supported,
-> else you will simply have to set up an **update client** that will be responsible to regularly check for IP change.
+> else you will have to set up an **update client** that will be responsible to regularly check for IP change.

 ## Domain and subdomains

 You will need to buy a **domain** from you preferred domain provider, for this guide I will use `example.com`.

-I advise you to subscribe to a domain privacy option to hide you personal data.
-Domain Privacy protects the contact information of the owner of a domain name in the WHOIS directory.
+I advise you to also subscribe to a domain privacy option in order to hide you personal data.
+Domain Privacy protects the contact information of the owner of a domain name in the
+WHOIS directory.
 Normally, this public database is used to verify the availability of a domain name and who it belongs to, but marketing companies and scammers can also exploit it for other purposes, like sending spam or identity theft.

 Then we will use **subdomains** to locate each service as a separate website without having to buy a new domain name for each.
 A subdomain is simply a prefix added to the original domain name, it functions as a separate website from its domain.